portus2001/amfoss-tasks/task-10/pset_2/vigenere/README.md

 ## About

-Implement a program that encrypts messages using Vigenère’s cipher, per the below.
+Implement a program that encrypts messages using Vigenère’s cipher, as per below.

 '''
 $ ./vigenere ABC